YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/POTxDAT.md

-These addresses each read a pair of 8 bit pot counters.
+These addresses each read a pair of 8-bit pot counters.
 (4 counters total).
 The bit assignment for both addresses is shown below.
 The counters are stopped by signals from 2 controller connectors (left-right) with 2 pins each.